 A Simple List Why Stress and Burnout Take Place

 Burnout is not a new phenomenon.
-At various times, burnout has been equated with
+The definition of burnout includes various words.
+Burnout has been equated with words and phrases like –

 - professional depression